Welthulk/Sparlectra.jl/docs/src/index.md

 run_acpflow(max_ite= ite,tol = tol, casefile=file)
 ```

-> Note: Network Data
+!!!
+Note
-While contributions to the project are appreciated, please note that providing support for individualized network data issues is beyond the scope of this project, as it is not maintained by an organization.
+    Please note that providing support for individualized network data issues is beyond the scope of this project, as it is not maintained by an organization.
 Users are encouraged to take initiative in resolving such issues independently and sharing their results with the community.

-## Usage Guide for `Net` Module

-### Introduction
-The `Net` module provides functionality for creating and manipulating power system network models in Julia.
-It includes features for defining buses, branches, transformers, prosumers, and shunts, as well as methods for running power flow analysis.

-### Overview of `Net` Module

-The `Net` module consists of the following components:

-- `Net` struct: Represents a power system network.
-- Functions for adding components to the network:
-  - `addBus!`: Adds a bus to the network.
-  - `addShunt!`: Adds a shunt to a bus in the network.
-  - `addACLine!`: Adds an AC line segment between two buses in the network.
-  - `add2WTrafo!`: Adds a two-winding transformer between two buses in the network.
-  - `addProsumer!`: Adds a prosumer (generator or load) to a bus in the network.
-- Validation function:
-  - `validate`: Validates the network configuration.
-- Utility functions:
-  - `geNetBusIdx`: Gets the index of a bus in the network.
+---

-### Creating a Network
+#### Creating a Network
 ```julia
 # Import the Net module
   using Sparlectra